mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 This error arises when the main class of your project doesn't contain a proper main method.

-To solve this problem, ensure that the main class of your project contains a method with the signature
+To solve this problem, ensure that the main class of your project contains a method with the signature:

 ```java
 public static void main(String[] args) {